Customer Stories

 Solution

 After evaluating several alternatives, Dropbox chose GrowthBook for its self-hosting capabilities, flexibility, and cost-efficiency.
-GrowthBook integrated smoothly with Dropbox’s existing tech stack, including Databricks, allowing the company to consolidate its experimentation tools into a single platform, providing Dropbox significant cost savings every month.
+GrowthBook integrated smoothly with Dropbox’s existing tech stack, including Databricks.
+The company is consolidating its experimentation tools into a single platform, enabling Dropbox to realize significant monthly cost savings.

 GrowthBook offered: